 - Must possess a High School Diploma or GED.

-- Must be Florida Law Enforcement Certified or currently attending a Florida Law Enforcement Academy and meet one of the following four requirements:
+- Must be Florida Law Enforcement Certified or currently attending a Florida Law Enforcement Academy.

 - Must meet the minimum standards of the Agency approved PAT (Physical Abilities Test).